-Following the Colposcopy, I had a period of waiting to get the results.
+Following the Colposcopy, I had to wait to get the results.
 I think it was around two weeks, sooner if it’s bad news.
 It was long enough to convince myself of the worst (naturally).
-I’m pretty sure i was having a bout of PMS at the time so obviously the world was ending and i was taking it out on my other half.
+I’m pretty sure I was having a bout of PMS at the time so obviously, the world was ending and I was taking it out on my other half.

-If you want to know more about how PMS occaisionally turns me into a fire breathing dragon, check this out – 3 Reasons You Want To Leave Your Partner During PMS
+On that note, if you want to know more about how PMS occasionally turns me into a fire breathing dragon, take a look at – 3 Reasons You Want To Leave Your Partner During PMS

 One year on

 So here we are, one year later and at the first smear test following the abnormal cells and Colposcopy.
-I’m (slightly anxiously) awaiting the results.
+I’m currently anxiously awaiting the results.
 I’m trying not to worry too much though.
 I know abnormal cells are fairly common and whatever happens, we’ll deal with it.
-It’s a case of having to really.
+It’s a case of having to really isn’t it?

 I can tell you one thing for sure, it has certainly put a rocket up my arse.
 I will never again miss or delay a smear test as long as I live.
-No amount of discomfort or embarrassment is worth potentially having cervical cancer which.
-As i’m sure you already know, if not caught early enough can and does kill!
+No amount of discomfort or embarrassment is worth potentially having cervical cancer.
+As I’m sure you already know, if not caught early enough can and does kill!
 In 2016, 854 women died from cervical cancer in England alone.

-So, whilst I’m waiting to get my own smear test results following the abnormal cells, feel free to comment and share.
-Or use the contact form below to share your own ‘smear’ experience, i would love to hear it.
+So, whilst I’m waiting to get my own smear test results, feel free to comment and share.
+Or, use the contact form below to share your own ‘smear’ experience, I would love to hear it.